ArduPilot/ardupilot_wiki/plane/source/docs/automatic-tuning-with-autotune.rst

    your transmitter with your plane on the ground (and propeller removed or made safe) and check how the plane reacts
 -  setup a rally point for a safe place to RTL if needed
+-  make sure that the maximum roll and pitch rates can be achieved by your aircraft at normal flight speeds.
+In particular, the default roll rates can be too large for aircraft with large wing spans.
+These often have a maximum roll rate of 30 - 40 degrees per second.

 Flying in AUTOTUNE
 ~~~~~~~~~~~~~~~~~~